oheydrew/rails-quick-script/README.md

 chmod +x rails-quick.sh
 ```

-The script should take care of the rest!
+The script will prompt you to confirm, then will perform ' ```rails new .``` ' (new rails project in current directory), and do the necessary setup.